-- submit between 10 and 12 digital images
+- you must submit 12 digital images;

-- not fewer than 3 of the panel members must be satisfied that at least 10 of the images submitted are at least of National standard
+- not fewer than 3 of the panel members must be satisfied that at least 10 of the images submitted are at least of National standard.

-- submit between 20 and 25 digital images
+- you must submit 25 digital images;

-- not fewer than 3 of the panel members must be satisfied that at least 20 of the images submitted are at least of National standard
+- not fewer than 3 of the panel members must be satisfied that at least 20 of the images submitted are at least of National standard;

-- In cases where a member applies under the Panel system for AAPS and does not already hold LAPS, the Panel may offer the lower honour of LAPS in the event that the submission is not considered to be of a sufficient standard to be awarded AAPS
+- In cases where a member applies under the Panel system for AAPS and does not already hold LAPS, the Panel may offer the lower honour of LAPS in the event that the submission is not considered to be of a sufficient standard to be awarded AAPS.

-- submit between 40 and 45 digital images.
+- you must submit 45 digital images;

 - not fewer than 4 of the panel members must be satisfied that at least 40 of the images submitted are of International Standard.